Taoism > The Basics

 - What is the Tao good for? asked Wu from the Northern Sea.
 Is it good for eat, for ride or perhaps for fighting enemies?

-- No, replied the Master of No Concern, it is not good for eat, ride or fighting your enemies.
-Just because the Tao is Lord of everything you shouldn't ask about its utility.
+- No, replied the Seagull of No Concern, it is not good for eat, ride or fighting your enemies.
+Just because the Tao is the Lord of everything you shouldn't ask about his utility.

 Wu from the Northern Sea changed countenance and replied sadly: "Once again I mistaken the master for the servant!"